 - Failure to detect or adequately monitor placenta previa, a condition in which the placenta is implanted low in the uterus, causing risk of its rupture and late pregnancy loss.

-Nothing can lessen the devastation of losing a child, but a wrongful death attorney at Crandall & Pera Law can hold the liable parties accountable for their reckless or careless actions.
+Nothing can lessen the devastation of losing a child, but Crandall & Pera Law can hold the liable parties accountable for their reckless or careless actions.
 Depending on the circumstances, you may pursue a legal claim against a doctor, hospital, midwife, nurse, or other responsible party or parties.

 Advocating For Families After The Tragic Death Of A Newborn